Exercise 1: Classification of partial differential equations

 or in matrix-vector form,

-for either or .
+.
 We can conclude that the PDE is

 where n is the number of equations.
 Note that there are cases at which this method cannot determine the type of the system.